Bradman Weerakoon

-Deshamanya Robin Bradman Weerakoon, CCS (born 20 October 1930) is a Sri Lankan civil servant.
+Deshamanya Robin Bradman Weerakoon (20 October 1930 – 7 July 2025) was a Sri Lankan civil servant.
 As a senior bureaucrat of the Sri Lankan government, he served nine Sri Lankan heads of state in a career spanning half a century.

 Early life

 His father, Edmund R. Weerakoon and his mother, a teacher at Princess of Wales College, were both devout Anglicans.
 He was born in Colombo, Sri Lanka on 20 October 1930 and named after the legendary Australian cricketer Don Bradman who sailed to Colombo on the day of his birth.

 Education

-He studied at Holy Cross College, Kalutara and later was one of the first boarding students at St. Thomas's College, Guruthalawa during the parent school at Mount Lavinia's breakup into three separate branch schools (at Kollupitiya, Gurutalawa and Bandarawela) during World War II.
-He obtained a Bachelor of Arts Degree with second class honors (upper division) in economics and sociology from University of Ceylon and was awarded a Fulbright scholarship to study in University of Michigan for one year where he did his MA in Sociology.
+Weerakoon studied at Holy Cross College, Kalutara, and later was one of the first boarding students at St. Thomas's College, Guruthalawa during the Mount Lavinia parent school's breakup into three separate branch schools (at Kollupitiya, Guruthalawa and Bandarawela) during World War II.
+He obtained a Bachelor of Arts degree with second class honours (upper division) in economics and sociology from the University of Ceylon at Peradeniya and was awarded a Fulbright scholarship to study at the University of Michigan for one year where he did his MA in sociology.